 - They should be able to pay off their debt within six years.

-- The taxpayer must be current with all filing requirements.
+- The taxpayer must be current with all filing IRS Fresh Start Program requirements.

 - An active installment agreement should not already be in place.

 - How to qualify for the IRS Fresh Start Program: